- Reference Number: HEY1091/2023

 - The time on your child’s appointment letter is not the time of surgery, it is the time that all patients should arrive to be admitted and see the doctors.
 Operations are usually done in age order starting with the youngest, though this can change.

-- We ask that only two adults come on the day of surgery as we are limited for space in our waiting areas and recovery.
+- We ask that only one parent or adult with Parental responsibility come on the day of surgery as we are limited for space in our waiting areas and recovery.

 - Your child’s consent form will be completed on the operation day with the surgeon.
 This must be signed by somebody with parental responsibility for the child.
 This in most cases is the biological mother and father.
 Step-parents, grandparents and other family members do not automatically have parental responsibility for a child.
 This can only be given to them by a court by either an order or a residence order (this would need to be brought with you on the day of surgery).